mnr/writing-wip/kwak-anthology.md

 “What have you heard about the malfunction?” asked Araci.
 “Have you determined the cause?”

 “We had a team on site and I’m able to supply you with their report,” said Farj.
 “They noted you were there.
-I suspect you found the same; the oven wasn’t intact, and it was difficult to recover a significant amount of the pieces.”
+I suspect you found the same; the oven wasn’t intact, and it was difficult to recover the pieces.”

 “So right now, you don’t know what happened?”